 If you are a first-time offender in California, you may be able to have your charge reduced to an infraction, or you may be able to participate in a diversion program and have the charge dismissed entirely!

 In California, first time petty theft offenders are treated differently across the various counties because of the differing availability of diversionary programs.
-Attorneys from Summit Defense have experience at courts across Northern California and the Bay Area, and we can assist you in navigating the system.
+Our attorneys have experience at courts across Northern California and the Bay Area, and we can assist you in navigating the system.

 In general, if you are facing your first charge for theft or a theft-related offense, and the items are of a relatively small value (under $50, or under $100), then your attorney may be able to convince the judge or the Prosecutor to allow you to participate in a petty theft diversion program.
 This usually involves you completing some kind of class, or community service, after which the charges against are dismissed entirely.